OpenDreamKit/OpenDreamKit.github.io/meetings/2019-10-30-Luxembourg/ProjectReview/WP2.md

 --
 ### CIMPA ECCO school in Colombia

- * Sage sessions in 2016 and 2018 fundef by OpenDreamKit
+ * Sage sessions in 2016 and 2018 funded by OpenDreamKit
  * Viviane Pons is an organizer of the next school
  * Sage sessions are now officially part of the conference